 Norpro Bread Slicer with Crumb Catcher

 If you’re worried about the mess you’ll make and being able to clean up quickly, then the Norpro Bread Slicer with Crumb Catcher is the bread slicer for you.
 It does all the work for you, slicing and sweeping up afterward!
 The acrylic build is sturdy and economical, and with an easy build to take apart and assemble, the Norpro Bread Slicer with Crumb Catcher is also great for small kitchens with limited storage space.
 Sound like something you need?
-Find it here.
+Find it here at Amazon.

 Bread Pal Bread Slicer, Maple and Birch

 In search of the most durable and versatile design?
 The Bread Pal Bread Slicer, Maple and Birch, might just be your best bet.
 The maple, birch, and hardwood used to construct the the Bread Pal Bread Slicer hold up extremely well with repeated use, and the self-locking system and easy set-up make it a no-fuss, effective option.
 Find this bread slicer listed here at Amazon.